david-cattermole/mayaMatchMoveSolver/docs/source/tools_displaytools.rst

 - Show/Hide geometry in the current viewport.

-- Show/Hide Markers, Bundles, Locators and NURBS Curves in the current viewport.
+- Show/Hide Locators and NURBS Curves in the current viewport.

 - Show/Hide Image Planes in the current viewport.